Nemo Dagger 2P

-A final challenger to the Dagger is the Big Agnes Copper Spur HV UL2, which was updated for 2020.
-Throughout its testing, we found the high-volume pole design delivers on its promises of excellent livability with an open interior and nearly vertical walls.
+A final challenger to the Dagger is the Big Agnes Copper Spur HV UL2, which was updated last year.
+Throughout testing, we found that the high-volume pole design delivers on its promises of excellent livability with an open interior and nearly vertical walls.
 The two door and two vestibule build is similar to the Dagger, although again, the Nemo offers better overall interior space and vestibule square footage.
 The Dagger also has a slightly tougher floor fabric (30D vs. 15 x 20D) but weighs 12 more ounces.
-A decision between the two likely will come back to the tradeoff of weight and space, but both are excellent two-person options.
+A decision between the two likely will come back to the tradeoff between weight and space, but both are excellent two-person options.